wagtail/rfcs/text/034-redirects-admin-changes.md

 # RFC 34: Automatic redirects

-A commonly requested feature for Wagtail is automatically creating redirects to pages on certain events such as moving, changing slug, and deleting a page.

-This RFC contains a proposal to add this feature into Wagtail.
+This RFC contains a proposal to implement automatic creation of redirects and a couple of improvements to managing redirects in the admin interface.

 ## Motivation